-Peter Pan (Williams) has grown up to be a cut-throat merger and acquisitions lawyer, and is married to Wendy's granddaughter.
-Captain Hook (Hoffman) kidnaps his children, and Peter returns to Never Land with Tinkerbell (Roberts).
+Peter Pan (Robin Williams) has grown up to be a cut-throat merger and acquisitions lawyer, and is married to Wendy's (Dame Maggie Smith's) granddaughter, Moira (Caroline Goodall).
+Captain James Hook (Dustin Hoffman) kidnaps his children, Jack (Charlie Korsmo) and Maggie (Amber Scott), and Peter returns to Neverland with Tinkerbell (Julia Roberts).
 With the help of her and the Lost Boys, he must remember how to be Peter Pan again in order to save his children by battling with Captain Hook once again.Written by

 Ed Sutton <firstname.lastname@example.org>

 Robin's 1st movie where he acts as a kid.
 The second was Jack(1996).
 See more »

 As Maggie is being tucked into bed by Peter she holds up the paper flower with both arms but in the shot from behind Peter she is only holding it up with her right arm.
 See more »